Chambers v. Florida

 Chambers v.
-Florida, 309 U.S. 227 (1940), was a landmark United States Supreme Court case that dealt with the extent to which police pressure resulting in a criminal defendant's confession violates the Due Process Clause.
+Florida, 309 U.S. 227 (1940), was a landmark United States Supreme Court case that addressed the constitutional limits on police interrogation tactics.
+The court held that confessions obtained through prolonged questioning; where suspects were held without any formal charges and denied contact with counsel, friends or family, was a violation of the Due Process Clause of the Fourteenth Amendment.